 What will your first couple of episodes be about?
 On a fresh piece of paper or a new document, outline the key talking points.

-Then flesh each point out into more detail.
-This will help you write your script which we’ll discuss a little later.
+Then flesh each point out in more detail.
+This will help you write your script, which we’ll discuss a little later.

 Podcast lengths can vary from short 20-minute episodes to full hour-long sessions.
 How long yours is, depends on the content you include and the audience you’re targeting.